Krissh-C/tui-files/README.md

 Get the theme from [here!](https://github.com/adriankarlen/textfox)

 - Setup
-   - Download/Clone the entire repository
+   - Download/Clone the entire repository from the link
    - Extract the zip file

 - Apply